pulumi/docs/quickstart/azure/tutorial-azure-kubernetes-service.md

 ## Summary

 In this tutorial, we saw how to use Pulumi programs to create and manage cloud resources in Microsoft Azure, using Python and pypi packages.
-To preview and update infrastructure, use `pulumi update`.
+To preview and update infrastructure, use `pulumi up`.
 To clean up resources, run `pulumi destroy`.

 For a follow-up example on how to use Pulumi programs to create a Kubernetes apps on your new cluster, see [Kubernetes Tutorial: Getting Started With Pulumi](../kubernetes/tutorial-configmap-rollout.html).